 HPI payments and loans have another benefit to you as a buyer, too, in that many people use them to pay for vehicles like family runarounds, business cars, luxury vehicles, commercial cars, motorbikes, and even caravans.
 Ultimately, this translates to an extensive pool of auction cars to choose from in police car auctions!

+It works in broadly the same way in online vehicle auctions like the ones we host here at RAW2K.
+If you need a little more detail, you can read more on our post about how online car auctions work.
 Most expert advice mentions at least three points to bear in mind when you’re thinking about buying a car from a seized vehicle auction:

 Does it have an HPI marker or outstanding finance?

 This is normally mentioned first in the list of aspects to check before you buy, though it’s not something you have to worry about when you buy a car from us here at RAW2K.
 If you’re not sure exactly why it matters, essentially if someone’s bought the vehicle on outstanding finance and then had it repossessed, that finance passes over to the new owner.
 This means that if you were to buy the car, this liability to settle the outstanding finance would rest with you.